richliao/richliao.github.io/PostDraft.md

 Text classification is a very classical problem.
-Problems to solve are always given a variable length of text bodies to predict either category or
-In the following series of posts, I will try to compare a few different approaches, particulary to implement the paper "Hierachical document classification"...
+The goal is to classify documents into a fixed number of predefined categories, given a variable length of text bodies.
+It is widely use in sentimental analysis (IMDB, YELP reviews classification), stock market prediction, to GOOGLE's smart reply.
+This is a very active research area in academia.
+In the following discussion, I will try to present a few different approaches and compare their performances.
+Utimately, the goal for me is to implement the paper "Hierachical document classification".
+Given the limitation of data set I have, I will limite the excerise to Kaggle's IMDB dataset, and implementions are all based on Keras.

-In the first post, I will show how to implement Kim's paper.
-There are many implementations out there so
+In the first series post,